dunkeroni/krita-stable-horde/FeaturePlan.md

 Multiple Image results
     Need to organize results into layer groups
     Create some interface to rotate through options.
 Invis unused layers in group.
+        Architectural note:
+        1. create an invisible layer for each request and group
+        2. queue up a worker per request
+        3. set worker to resolve its own interaction or cancelation with layer handler
+        4. Add interface bar for swapping through layers
 ### Interfacing:
 Generate on Selection instead of whole file resolution
     Adjustable max resolution for non-square selections